Atlantis Jr.: New Japan Pro-Wrestling (2019–present)

-Atlantis Jr. made his official in-ring debut in Osaka, Japan, as part of the 2019 Fantastica Mania tour.
-The match saw Sansón and Okumura defeat the father/son duo, followed by them being humiliated as Sansón and Okumura stole their masks.
-Atlantis Jr. would get a small measure of revenge on the last day of the tour as he defeated Okumura in his first singles match.
+As Atlantis Jr., he made his official in-ring debut for New Japan Pro-Wrestling (NJPW) on January 11, 2019, teaming with his father as part of the Fantastica Mania 2019 tour in Osaka.
+They lost to Sansón and Okumura, who stole their masks after the match.
+Atlantis Jr., in his first singles match, gained a small measure of revenge on the last day of the tour, defeating Okumura.